 The most important skill to effective coaching is the ability to listen to others.

-As such, it is important to focus on them and listen to their thoughts, needs and concerns in order to structure the most effective coaching sessions.
+As such, it is important to focus on your people and listen to their thoughts, needs and concerns to structure the most effective coaching sessions.

 2) Asking open-ended questions